Windows Media Player does not recognize blank CD? Fix it now

 Note icon NOTE

-Backup your registry before starting the procedure above to make sure that your system will not be affected.
+Back up your registry before starting the procedure above to ensure your system will not be affected.

 Another alternative, for CD veterans, is to use some different burning software to burn the disc.
 In this case, we strongly suggest that you try out Ashampoo Burning Studio.